 It seemed like we were at Orchard Supply Hardware every single day.
 We went to Lumber Liquidators and Home Depot for flooring.
 Most of our furnishings came from IKEA, World Market, or several different used sources, like auctions, craigslist, estate sales, etc. In fact, I obsessively refresh the Free Stuff section on craigslist daily.
 You’d be amazed at what you can find for little to no cost!
 And also check the Materials section for lumber, flooring, tile, etc.

-Thank you Tara and Heidi for letting me feature your beautiful home on Mobile Home Living!
+Thank you, Tara and Heidi, for letting me feature your divine double wide on Mobile Home Living!
 I can’t express how much I appreciate it.
 Featuring homes is my absolute favorite thing to do on this blog.

 Here’s a break down of all the work they did in just a few months: